The first layer which needs to be added to the model is an input layer.

 The only parameter to this layer is

 p, indicating the "keep probability".
 Unit activations are randomly set to zero during training with probability (1-p).
 This operation serves to downsample the network during training to help prevent overfitting.

 Local Response Normalization Layer

 This layer applies the local response normalization (Krizhevsky et al. 2012) operation to inputs.
 It has no parameters.

 Batch Normalization Layer

 This layer applies batch normalization (Ioffe & Szegedy, 2015) to the activations of the previous layer.
-Batch norm layers can be used after convolutional, pooling, or fully connected layers.
+This is an alternative to the pre-activation batch normalization offered by the convolutional layer.